crystal-ball/webpack-base/README.md

 [`webpack.config.js`](./test-app/webpack.config.js) config file in the project root.

+#### Babel configuration

+Babel configuration should include setting `core-js` options for the `preset-env` preset and `plugin-transform-runtime` plugin.
+The CoreJS package includes polyfills for language features not supported by the compile target.
+It is recommended to set the env preset to transform features used with the `usage` option and the runtime to use helpers instead of global polyfills.

 ## 📦 Project defaults

 webpack base works out of the box for projects with projects that use the